AresRebatto/AresRebatto/README.md

 # 👨‍💻[Ares Rebatto](https://github.com/AresRebatto)
 ### Who Am I
 Hi.
-I am a 18-year-old Italian computer science student who is trying to develop as many skills as possible.
-I am currently in the fourth year of a technical institute specialising in computer science.
+I am an 18-year-old Italian student attending the fifth year in a technical institute majoring in computer science.
+My goal right now is to develop as many skills as I can to consider myself a developer and computer scientist worthy of the name.

+If you would like, take a tour through my repositories to see some of my work and feel free to tell me what you think in private as well.
 #
 ### 📖 Languages and Frameworks
 <div style="dispaly: flex;row-gap: 100px;">